toucanmeister/prettify/README.md

 ## Installation
 Prettify is written in C++ and thus needs to be compiled on your computer.
 This also means you will need a C++ compiler, CMake and the OpenMP library installed on your PC.

 After downloading the source files, use a command line to go into the folder `project`.

 Run the command `cmake -B build`.

-Run the command `cmake --build build`.
+Then run the command `cmake --build build`.

 The usable executable will be at `build/prettify`.

-> Tip: To check that the program works correctly and I did not make any mistakes writing it, you can test it:
+> Tip: To check that the program works correctly, you can test it:
 > Go into the folder `build` and run `ctest`.